kkufieta/CarND-Vehicle-Detection/writeup_template.md

 | 8               | 5292 / 10800  | 7056 / 14400  |
 | 16              | 972 / 432     | 1296 / 576    |

-The results look all almost about the same, the factor that varies most is how big the feature vector turns out.
-Somehow this convinced me that HSV doesn't look bad, so I settled on trying that.
+The accuracies are very similar.
+The factor that varies most is how big the feature vector turns out.
+I decided that HSV with 9 orientations and 4 pixels/cell has one of the highest accuracies while maintaining a manageable feature vector size of 24300, so I decided to explore that combination further.

-Next, I explored different color spaces and how their HOG features look like (that didn't work out to be useful either, so I deleted it from my code, but it is in my commit history).
-I found HSV looked good, so I explored that more.
+Next, I explored different color spaces visually and how their HOG features look like.
+I explored particularly HSV to find out if the channels give redundant HOG information, or if all three prove to be useful features.
+Note: I deleted this code as well because it didn't prove useful, but it is available in my commit history.

 Here are a few examples using the `HSV` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(4, 4)` and `pixels_per_cell=(8, 8)`, and `cells_per_block=(2, 2)`: